 Poetically capturing the vibrant spirit of the California landscape, Erik’s work reflects his strong admiration and appreciation for the Old Masters.
-I am very excited to be welcoming Erik Tiemens to the gallery and to be able to enjoy looking at and sharing with visitors his extraordinary genius as a landscape painter.
+I am very excited to have Erik Tiemens’ work in the gallery and to be able to enjoy looking at and sharing with visitors his extraordinary genius as a landscape painter.

 Erik Tiemens is known internationally as a painter of fine landscapes with a classical influence.
-He studied traditional drawing and painting at Art Center College of Design in Pasedena, Ca., graduating with distinction in 1990.
-He has since worked on many film and design projects including numerous film projects while working for Industrial Light and Magic’s art department, creating storyboards, concept paintings and providing art direction.
+He studied traditional drawing and painting at Art Center College of Design in Pasadena, California, graduating with distinction in 1990.
+He has since worked on many film and design projects, primarily as an art director for Industrial Light and Magic, creating storyboards, concept paintings and providing art direction.
 While working in the entertainment field he has never wavered from his passion for traditional art.
 Fueled by travels to European art museums and absorbing scenic cities and towns, Tiemens always sketched and painted.
 This serves as a library of ideas and environments for his personal and professional work.
 Landscape painting has always captured his imagination and he enjoys studying old masters from the 16th – 19th centuries.
 This deep appreciation informs his palette and choice of subject matter.
 Tiemens’ current focus is toward creating romantic landscapes with dramatic use of light and shadow.
-Now living in Sausalito, California, his work has been shown in galleries and exhibitions around the world.
+Now living in Sausalito, California, his work has been shown in galleries and exhibitions around the world

 Oak Above the Marsh

 2012.
 Gouache on paper, 7” x 5”.
 Framed in Compound Mitered frame No. 308.1 “Michigan” + Cap 488—5/8″, in quartersawn white oak (Saturated Medieval Oak stain) with pale gold slip. $1,460.